Comprehensive pet insurance with low excess

 When you pay excess on pet insurance depends on what agreement you have with your insurer and your vet.

-Here at Napo, you never pay excess to us, it always goes to your vet.
-So when you pay excess will depend on what your vet prefers.
+Here at Napo, you never pay excess to us.
+It always goes to your vet.
+So when you need to pay excess will depend on what your vet would like you to do, and when they want you to pay.

-Some vets will ask for the full cost of treatment upfront.
-In those cases, we’ll refund you the amount you claim for, minus the £75 excess.
+For example, some vets will ask for the full cost of treatment upfront.
+In those cases, we’ll refund you the amount you claim for, minus the £99 excess.

 How often do I need to pay excess?